PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-08 14:28:08
+Last updated: 2024-04-08 14:28:41
-Random Quote: You know what they say about relationships.
-Every waking moment's a battle. - Barney Stinson
+Random Quote: I am not a rich person.
+I am a poor person with money. - Pablo Escobar